NWgroup1/Astro-Mixologist/README.md

 ![Drop down menu](https://user-images.githubusercontent.com/71603259/99015326-bb836b80-2522-11eb-8b6b-0af98042b94f.GIF)

 Once the range has been selected, the user can click on the submit button to retrieve results from the APIs.
-In a few seconds, your zodiac sign will be displayed alongside the user's horoscope and tailored drink suggestions.The user can then select a drink that appeals to them.
+In a few seconds, the zodiac sign will be displayed alongside the daily horoscope and tailored drink suggestions.The user can then select a drink that appeals to them.
 Cheers!

 ![Recommended Drinks](https://user-images.githubusercontent.com/71603259/99014827-86c2e480-2521-11eb-8f84-5a5c9ceb95f8.GIF)